owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 Testing REST web services has never been easy.
 It requires a running web container, multiple threads, network conection and complex transaction management.

-Ideally, web service client test should have the following characteristics:
+Ideally, REST web service client test should have the following characteristics:

 1. The experience of testing web service API is similar to that of testing a ActiveRecord model